Jay Shetty: 8 Rules For Perfect Love & Amazing Sex! | E217

 TL;DR

-• Jay Shetty discusses how his three years as a monk transformed his understanding of love, relationships, and personal growth
+• Jay Shetty discusses how his three years as a monk shaped his approach to modern relationships and personal growth

 Key Moments